nathancarter/group-explorer/visualizerFramework/visualizer_css.md

 /*
 ```
 ### faux-select
 Faux-select and associated classes are used to style a select-like structure.
-Faus-select-options can contain not just text but HTML and therefore MathML, making them better suited for mathematical text than simple HTML select options.
+Faux-select-options can contain not just text but HTML and therefore MathML, making them better suited for mathematical text than simple HTML select options.
   * .faux-select: &lt;div&gt; which contains the entire structure
   * .faux-selection: &lt;div&gt; which contains the current selection
   * .faux-select-arrow: a css down-arrow to the right of the selection